Planetarion: Gameplay

+Development

 Whilst originally free, the crash of the dotcom bubble also meant a decline in advertising revenue for Fifth Season AS, the Norwegian company behind Planetarion.
 As a result, the move was made to a pay-to-play model with the start of Round 5.
 This led to a sharp decline in the game's userbase.

-In 2003, Planetarion was sold by Fifth Season AS to the UK-based company SimTech Ltd., a daughter company of Jolt, who provide hosting for the game.
+In 2003, Planetarion was sold by Fifth Season AS to the UK-based company SimTech Ltd., a daughter company of Jolt, who provided hosting for the game.

 In 2007, round 22 ("Shards of Infinity") once again was a free round.
 A notable feature is that inactive players will automatically be moved to an inactive part of the universe.

 On 16 January 2009, it was announced that OMAC, the company that bought Jolt, had decided to discontinue Planetarion after round 30.

 On 6 February 2009, Peter Zaborszky from Renegade Games Limited confirmed that they had purchased the rights to Planetarion and that they would continue to run the game.

 On 26 July 2010, it was confirmed that Jagex had purchased Planetarion.

 In August 2013, Jagex allowed a newly formed company called Ranul Tech Ltd the licence to operate and manage the game, whilst still maintaining ownership.

 In July 2021, in reaction to the impending shutdown of the Netgamers IRC network, Planetarion migrated to Discord for its official communications.